littleosbook/littleosbook/output.md

     com1: enabled=1, mode=file, dev=com1.out"
 ~~~

-The output from serial port one will now be stored in the `com1.out` file.
+The output from serial port one will now be stored in the file `com1.out`.

 ### The Driver
+We recommend that you implement a `write` function for the serial port similar
+to what you did for the framebuffer.
+To avoid name clashes with the `write`
+function for the framebuffer, you might want to name the functions `fb_write`
+and `serial_write` to distinguish them.

-We recommend that you try to write a `printf`-like function, see section 7.3 in
+We further recommend that you try to write a `printf`-like function, see
+section 7.3 in [@knr].
+The `printf` function could take an additional argument
+to decide to which device to write the output (framebuffer or serial).

-[@knr].
-We also recommend that you create some way of distinguishing the
+A good idea is to create some way of
-severeness of the log messages, for example by prepending the messages with
+distinguishing the severeness of the log messages, for example by prepending
-`DEBUG`, `INFO` or `ERROR`.
+the messages with `DEBUG`, `INFO` or `ERROR`.

 ## Further Reading
 - The book "Serial programming" (available on WikiBooks) has a great section on